Topographics

 TOPOGRAPHICS

 The 1975 exhibition New Topographics, a turning point in the history of photography, signalled a radical shift away from traditional depictions of landscape.
-Curated by William Jenkins, it featured pictures of transcendent natural vistas that gave way to unromanticized views of stark industrial landscapes, suburban sprawl, and everyday scenes not usually given a second glance.
-The exhibition had a ripple effect on the whole medium and genre, where generations of landscape photographers emulated and are still emulating the spirit and aesthetics of the exhibition.
+Curated by William Jenkins, it featured pictures of transcendent natural vistas that gave way to unromanticized views of stark industrial landscapes, suburban sprawl, and everyday scenes often overlooked.
+The exhibition had a ripple effect on the entire medium and genre, with generations of landscape photographers emulating and still emulating the spirit and aesthetics of the exhibition.

 I am one of those photographers.